Does either license or subscription activation require Internet access?

 Using an AWS tiered instance

 On the Amazon AWS Marketplace, you can purchase tiered instances for an EC2 with OpenVPN Access Server deployed with set connections.
 This type of connection is automatically licensed by reading specific metadata from the EC2 instance when launched directly from the AWS Marketplace.
 The tiered instances are designated with “(xx connected devices)” in the offering title on the AWS Marketplace.
 The instances are licensed for the stated number of connections automatically through Amazon AWS services, and require access to awspc1.openvpn.net on port TCP 443.
 Also, there are three backup licensing servers that can be used to get automatic licensing from Amazon AWS (awspc2.openvpn.net, awspc3.openvpn.net, and awspc4.openvpn.net).
 As long as the instance is running, the billing for this type of instance occurs automatically in Amazon’s system.

 If your Access Server is located in an environment where Internet access isn’t possible or allowed, then you can manually download and install the Access Server package following an offline activation process.
 The fixed license model is the only model that supports offline activation.
 OpenVPN can perform the offline activation on your behalf, or you can use another Access Server that has Internet access for the activation phase.
 You either need to provide us with the necessary hardware activation file to do the offline activation for you, or you can use the hardware activation file with a second Access Server that has Internet access.
 The resulting activated key file can be manually transferred and stored on the offline Access Server’s file system.

-For more information about the pricing for OpenVPN Access Server software licenses see the Access Server pricing page.
+For more information about the pricing for OpenVPN Access Server software fixed licenses and subscriptions, refer to the Access Server pricing page.

-For more information and technical details about connection requirements see the troubleshooting software licensing page.
+For more information and technical details about connection requirements, refer to the troubleshooting software licensing page.